brainglobe/brainglobe.github.io/docs/source/contact.md

 # Contact

 ## Questions
-If you have any questions, the first point of call is the [image.sc forum](https://forum.image.sc/tag/brainglobe).
+If you need any help using any BrainGlobe software, the first point of call is the [image.sc forum](https://forum.image.sc/tag/brainglobe).
 Please ask any questions you may have on here, and we will do our best to answer them.
 Please tag your question with both `brainglobe` and the name of the tool you are using (e.g. `cellfinder`).
 Asking questions on the public forum allows others to benefit from the answers, and also allows users and developers of other, related, tools to contribute to the discussion.

-If you just want to get in touch and ask us a question, please use the [BrainGlobe Zulip chat](https://brainglobe.zulipchat.com/).
+If you would like to get in touch with the development team, e.g. to ask a question about contributing to BrainGlobe, or anything else that isn't troubleshooting, please use the
+[BrainGlobe Zulip chat](https://brainglobe.zulipchat.com/).

 ## Bugs